tommadness/KH2Randomizer/docs/seed-generator/textures/index.md

 * 270 - Purple
 * 330 - Pink

+### Other

+**Keep Previously Generated Textures** - If enabled, previously generated textures will be kept around to speed up future recolors.
+This will potentially use large amounts of disk space, but improves performance.
+Disable this option to minimize disk space usage, but recoloring will take longer for each seed.

+**Re-Randomize Preview Colors** - Causes colors to be re-randomized for purposes of the recolor previews.

 ## Other Notes

 - Coloring the textures is done by applying color hues to the base game textures found in your extracted game files.